leomeinel-bak/vitaltpa/README.md

 no-perms: "&7You don't have enough permissions!"
 invalid-player: "&cInvalid player!"
 not-online: "&cPlayer is not online!"
-tpa-sent: "&7Sent tp request to %player%"
+tpa-sent: "&7Sent teleport request to &b%player%"
-tpa-received: "&7You got tpa"
+tpa-received: "&7You got a teleport request from &b%player%"
-tpa-done: "&7Teleported to %player%"
+tpa-done: "&7Teleported to &b%player%"
-tpahere-done: "&7Teleported %player% to you"
+tpahere-done: "&7Teleported &b%player%"
-tpahere-received: "&7You got tpahere"
+tpahere-received: "&7You got a teleport request from &b%player%"
-active-tpa: "&7You got an active request"
+active-tpa: "&7You already have an active teleport request"
-tpa-accepted: "&7Accepted tpa"
-tpa-denied: "&7Denied tpa"
+tpa-yes: "&7Accepted teleport request from &b%player%"
+tpa-accepted: "&b%player% &7accepted your teleport request"
+tpa-no: "&7Denied teleport request from &b%player%"
+tpa-denied: "&b%player% &7denied your teleport request"
-no-request: "&7You don't have an active request"
+no-request: "&7You currently do not have an open teleport request"
 ```

 <!-- ROADMAP -->